Why Do Masks Cause Acne? 1

 If you have dry skin, you moisturize it.
 If you have oily skin, watering it can seem counterintuitive.
 But moisture is the secret to healthy skin and is essential when wearing masks.

-The skin’s natural response to arid conditions is more excellent oil production, which in turn causes acne.
+The skin’s natural response to arid conditions is more excellent oil production, which causes acne.
 Therefore, keeping skin moist is the key to reducing irritation and acne.
 Masks suck the moisture from your skin, particularly along their edges.

 Cleansing your face in the morning, after you get home from work, and before bed will help.
-Swap out any fragrance-heavy cleansers with gentle ones to reduce maskne.
+Swap out any fragrance-heavy cleansers with gentle ones to reduce masking.
 Then, apply an oil-free, non-comedogenic moisturizer while your skin is still damp to seal in some of that moisture.